jameshanlon/jameshanlon.github.io/content/dft.md

+---
-title: Silicon design for test structures
+Title: Silicon design for test structures
-date: 2019-04-18
+Date: 2019-04-18
-category: notes
+Category: notes
-tags: microelectronics
+Tags: microelectronics
+Status: published
+---

 Design for test (DFT) is a methodology for silicon integrated-circuit chips to allow the devices to be tested during manufacture.
 Such testability permits the